-Often cited as Joseph Campbell’s best book, this classic study traces the story of the hero’s journey and transformation through virtually all the mythologies of the world, revealing the one archetypal hero in them all.
+Often cited as Joseph Campbell’s best book, The Hero with a Thousand Faces traces the story of the hero’s journey and transformation through virtually all the mythologies of the world, revealing the one archetypal hero in them all.
 Originally published in 1949, it has inspired generations of students and sold nearly one million copies in various editions.

 Publisher | Princeton University Press |